norgedaniel/STAccessControl/Readme_01.txt

 The binding model custom class along with the ModelState are set as properties on the corresponding PageModel.
 The binding model could also be passed as a parameter to the page handler.

 IMPORTANT: ASP.NET Core Razor Pages uses several different models, most of which are POCOs, and the application model, which is more of a concept around a collection of services.
 Each of the models in ASP.NET Core is responsible for handling a different aspect of the overall request:

-- Binding model: is all the information that’s provided by the user when making a request, as well as additional contextual data.
+- Binding model: It´s all the information that’s provided by the user when making a request, as well as additional contextual data.
                  This includes things like route parameters parsed from the URL, the query string, and form or JSON data in the request body.
 				 The binding model itself is one or more POCO objects that we define.
 				 Binding models in Razor Pages are typically defined by creating a public property on the page’s PageModel